We have provided answers to the most frequently asked questions about digital banking in the short videos and FAQs below.

 Report the loss of your Access Card without delay to Client Support Hotline, who will immediately block access to your account, and provide you with a replacement card.

-You can call our Client Support Hotline for assistance:
+You can contact our Digital Banking hotline for assistance:

 You should always logout from your E-Banking and Mobile Banking sessions before moving away from your computer and mobile devices.
 This ends your Digital Banking session and prevents any unauthorized access to your data and performing fraudulent transactions.